nvaccess/nvda/user_docs/en/userGuide.md

 The functionality of add-ons is unrestricted inside NVDA.
 This could include accessing your personal data or even the entire system.

+As with any software, it is important to be confident in the developer of an add-on before using it.
+There are a number of ways of doing this:
+* Researching the developer's reputation (eg. how long have they been contributing, or their GitHub profile)
+* Look for user feedback in the [NVDA user group](https://nvda.groups.io/g/nvda) or [NVDA add-on group](https://nvda-addons.groups.io/g/nvda-addons)
+* Verifying that the add-on is regularly updated
+* Using [Community reviews #AddonStoreReviews]
+* Seeking community feedback through forums or social media.

 You can install and update add-ons by [browsing Available add-ons](#AddonStoreBrowsing).
 Select an add-on from the "Available add-ons" or "Updatable add-ons" tab.
 Then use the update, install, or replace action to start the installation.